 As soon as you land at the airport, you have a prearranged welcome by a chauffeur who is ready to give you a ride in a Rolls Royce.
 And when you arrive at the hotel, you will witness a fabulous reception with champagne and sweet treats.
 The hotel has 202 suites, the smallest being ‘only’ 170 m2.
 The most spacious one has 780 m2 of pure luxury.
 There is a wide range of prices too, starting from $1000 all up to $15000.

-The Royal Suite, however, costs amazing $28000.
+The Royal Suite, however, costs an amazing $28000.
 All the suites have two floors.
 The higher the suite, the better the room.
 You have now settled the bills so let us see what awaits for you.
 After you have accommodated yourselves, you will notice that every suite has a butler.
-The service here is highly professional, but still with a friendly rather than serious behavior.
+The service here is highly professional, but still with a friend rather than serious behavior.
 The staff is trained to make you feel as you were close to the gods.

-Allow yourselves to stay here at least once in your life and join the thousands fully satisfied guests.
+Allow yourselves to stay here at least once in your life and join the thousands of fully satisfied guests.
 Everyone who visits Burj al Arab is not at ease finding words to describe this world of luxury.
 The worst you can see is perfection.
-For all of you visiting Dubai, walk to the causeway and get a nice view of the hotel.
+For all of you visiting Dubai, walk to the causeway, and get a nice view of the hotel.
 If you want to cross it, you should consider at least a dinner reservation.
 In here, your social class is not relevant.
 From the moment you leave the shore and cross the bridge you are part of a royal elite and you will be treated as such.